-Captain Garcia has accumulated over 2,700 flight hours in Naval aircraft.
-His personal awards include the Defense Superior Service Medal, the Meritorious Service Medal, the Navy and Marine Corps Commendation Medal (four awards), the Navy and Marine Corps Achievement Medal, and numerous unit and campaign awards.
+CAPT McMillan has accumulated over 3,400 flight hours in Naval aircraft.
+His personal awards include the Defense Meritorious Service Medal (second award), Meritorious Service Medal (second award), Navy and Marine Corps Commendation Medal (fourth award), Navy and Marine Corps Achievement Medal, and numerous unit and campaign awards.
 He is a graduate of the Air Command and Staff College (correspondence), the Joint Forces Staff College and is designated a Joint Qualified Officer.